 Johnson is also a cofounder of BaselineScenario.com, a member of the FDIC's Systemic Resolution Advisory Committee since its inception, and a member of the private sector Systemic Risk Council since it was founded by Sheila Bair in 2012.
 In July 2014, he joined the Financial Research Advisory Committee of the US Treasury's Office of Financial Research (OFR).
 From April 2009 to April 2015, he was a member of the Congressional Budget Office's Panel of Economic Advisers.

 Johnson was named a Main Street Hero by the Independent Community Bankers of America (ICBA) in 2013 "for his articulate and outspoken support for public policies to end too-big-to-fail."
 In April 2015, the Washington Examiner placed Johnson at number 11 on their list of New Voices for 2015.

-Over the past seven years, Johnson has published more than 300 high impact pieces in the New York Times, Bloomberg, Washington Post, Wall Street Journal, Atlantic, New Republic, BusinessWeek, Huffington Post, Financial Times, and Project Syndicate.
+Johnson has published more than 300 high impact pieces in the New York Times, Bloomberg, Washington Post, Wall Street Journal, Atlantic, New Republic, BusinessWeek, Huffington Post, Financial Times, and Project Syndicate.

 Johnson's article "The Quiet Coup" received over a million views when it appeared in the Atlantic in early 2009.
 His book 13 Bankers: the Wall Street Takeover and the Next Financial Meltdown (with James Kwak), was an immediate bestseller and has become one of the mostly highly regarded books on the financial crisis.
 Their follow-up book on US fiscal policy, White House Burning: The Founding Fathers, Our National Debt, and Why It Matters for You, won praise across the political spectrum.